karimessouabni/STAGE-2016-Web-App/README.md

 - Learning about changes in model data through the application’s controller;
 - Communicating user-initiated changes—for example, text entered in a text field— through controller to the application’s model.

+###Managing access rights:###
+This was made on the different controllers of this application, using PHP Sessions.
+It’s a way to hold information about one single user, to be used across the different application pages.
+How it works:
+Once the user is correctly connected on the application, a new session is started, then PHP generates a unique number that will be used on the different application pages.
+This number will identify the connected user.